Mayedl10/MindVomit/README.md

   - Features [gwi] are only available in version 1.1.0 or higher
   - Features [x?] and loops are only available in versions 1.2.0 or higher
   - Features [nLJ] and the "iterMemory"-command are only available in versions 1.3.0 or higher
+  - Features [i] are only available in versions lower than 1.3.0